kinglalu/Mr.Grape-JS/README.md

 # Mr.Grape
-A fun discord bot made using discord.js!
+a fun discord bot made using discord.js

-It includes an economy (powered by keyv), a few utility commands and API commands!